 - Beat the butter and sugars on medium high speed for 2 minutes until lightened.
 Add eggs and vanilla and beat another 1 minute.
 It should be light and fluffy.

 - Add cocoa powder, flour, salt, baking soda and baking powder.
 I like to sprinkle the salt, baking soda and powder across the flour to ensure there are no clumps.
 Mix on low until just combined.
 Make sure to not over mix.
+See photos above to check for consistency and texture.

 - Chill at least one hour.